josdejong/lossless-json/README.md

 npm run build
 ```

-This will generate an ES5 compatible bundle `./dist/lossless-json.js` which can be executed in browsers and node.js.
+This will generate an ES module output and an UMD bundle in the folder `./.lib` which can be executed in browsers and node.js and used in the browser.

 ## Deploy